hannibal002/SkyHanni/CONTRIBUTING.md

 ### [Minecraft Development](https://plugins.jetbrains.com/plugin/8327-minecraft-development)

-Helps you write minecraft specific code such as mixins and access wideners
+Helps you write minecraft specific code such as mixins and access wideners.

 ## Software Used in SkyHanni